 Medical malpractice cases can prove challenging and time consuming, so it is important to secure legal representation as soon as possible after learning of your injury.
 An unreasonable lapse of time can negatively affect witness memories, as well as your own recollection.
 In addition, Maryland and Washington DC medical malpractice cases are subject to strict time requirements, called statutes of limitations.
 These laws restrict the amount of time that a victim has to bring a malpractice claim against a medical professional.
 Failure to file a case within the allotted time may prevent you from ever securing financial compensation for your injuries within a court of law.

-If you or a family member were injured by a surgical bowel perforation, secure representation from the attorneys of Schochor, Federico and Staton, P.A.
+If you or a family member were injured by a surgical bowel perforation, secure representation from the attorneys of Schochor, Staton, Goldberg, and Cardea, P.A.
 Contact our office at 410-234-1000 or click here for a free consultation.